Give Your Site the RSS Treatment

 The simplest way to supply an automated RSS feed with content, whether your automation process rewrites a static file or dynamically generates the feed data, is to store the content in a database.
 There are many things that can be considered a "database" but it is common to use a relational database such as MySQL or MS Access.
 This may already be done for you if your feed is using data from an online forum, guestbook, blog, etc., or you can build something of your own to meet your specific needs (e.g., for a site updates page or company newsletter).

 When you think your feed is ready, you should verify that it is technically valid by submitting it to an RSS validating tool.
-There are useful tools, such as at feedvalidator.org, that will not only check to see if your RSS feed is valid, but will also provide useful help if there is a problem with your feed.
+Search online for useful tools that will not only check to see if your RSS feed is valid, but will also provide useful help if there is a problem with your feed.

 Once your feed is up and you have confirmed that it is technically valid, it won't magically appear on anybody's site or in anybody's RSS reader.
 If your feed is on a private network, like a company intranet, then you should know who your subscribers will be, and you can use your normal communication channels to let them know your feed is ready.
 However, if you are operating a feed that is intended to be seen by the general public, you need to make people whom you've never met aware of your feed, and there are various ways to do this.